 Our product team is continuously performing research and sharing insights on Large Language Models (LLM) for translation, so we’ll update this article regularly.
 Alternatively, sign up for our newsletter to stay up-to-date on the latest translation and localization trends.

-Although it’s still early to say for certain, initial testing from the product team at Lokalise reveals differences in translation accuracy between two of the most popular LLMs, as well as traditional machine translation tools.
+Testing from the product team at Lokalise reveals differences in translation accuracy between two of the most popular LLMs, as well as traditional machine translation tools.

 When we talk about translation quality, it’s important to note that it’s inherently subjective.
 Two linguists might evaluate the same translation quite differently based on their personal preferences and interpretations.